 NYU continues to be one of the top Peace Corps Volunteer-producing universities in the country, with over 1,000 graduates having served as PCVs.
-The NYU Peace Corps Office is located at the Wasserman Center, Main Office and is open during the Fall and Spring semesters to the entire NYU community.
-The NYU Peace Corps Campus Recruiter, Helen Alesbury, Returned Volunteer El Salvador 2011-2013, will return at the beginning of the Fall 2016 semester.
+The NYU Peace Corps Office is located at the Wasserman Center, Main Office and is open to the entire NYU community during the Fall and Spring semesters.

 To Make an Appointment